-On the other hand, a recent thesaurus (Jellis 2002) provides, inter alia, a "compare-and-contrast" boxed feature, where a selection of semantically related single-word items sharing a "core meaning" are given and their semantic specificities briefly discussed.
-Thus e.g. the article on the "core meaning" TALKING A LOT (p.
-893) first provides the entries (talkative, chatty, gossipy, garrulous, loquacious), and then goes on to briefly indicate the semantic differences between them:
+On the other hand, a recent thesaurus (Jellis 2002) provides, in addition to standard alternatives to headwords listed, a "compare-and-contrast" usage-note-type boxed feature, where a selection of semantically related single-word items sharing a "core meaning" are given and their semantic specificities briefly discussed.
+Thus e.g. the article on the "core meaning" TALKING A LOT (893) first provides the entries (talkative, chatty, gossipy, garrulous, loquacious), and then goes on to briefly indicate the semantic differences between them: